-Note 1: firms that only carry on home finance mediation activity or reinsurance mediation are exempt from the client money rules, and are not therefore required to complete this section of the RMAR (unless, in the case of reinsurance mediation, the firm has made an election under CASS 5.1.1R(3)(a)).
+Note 1: firms that only carry on home finance mediation activity or insurance mediation activity in respect of reinsurance contracts are exempt from the client money rules, and are not therefore required to complete this section of the RMAR.
+However, a firm may make an election under CASS 5.1.1R(3) to comply with CASS 5.1 to CASS 5.6 in respect of client money it receives in the course of carrying on insurance mediation activity in relation to reinsurance contracts.
+Where a firm has made such an election it should also complete this section of the RMAR.

-Note 2: authorised professional firms regulated by The Law Society (England and Wales), The Law Society of Scotland or The Law Society of Northern Ireland must comply with the rules of their designated professional body, and if they do so, they will be deemed to comply with the relevant sections of CASS.
+Note 2: an authorised professional firm regulated by The Law Society (of England and Wales), The Law Society of Scotland or The Law Society of Northern Ireland must comply with the rules of its designated professional body as specified in CASS 5.1.4R, and if it does so, it will be deemed to comply with CASS 5.2 to CASS 5.6.
 These firms are not therefore required to complete this section of the RMAR.